Correctiv: Organization

 Correctiv is a member of the International Fact-Checking Network.

 Funding

 Correctiv is a nonprofit organization and exempt from taxation under German law.
 The funding comes largely from establishment foundations and corporations, such as the Open Society Foundations, Google Germany GmbH, and German Telekom, as well as membership fees and donations from the users and readers.
 All donations of more than €1000 are listed on the website.
 Despite depending on establishment foundations and corporations for most of its funding, Correctiv claims to be "nonprofit, independent and investigative".

+Press research in 2026 showed that the activists continued to receive government funding from the Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth through the "Demokratie leben!" program.
+In 2025/2026 €280,991 were allocated by the Ministry for a Corretiv-run "anti desinformation" project aimed at children.

 Board of directors

 David Schraven is the publisher and Jeannette Gusko the executive director.

 Editorial stance

 Correctiv wants "to make investigative and informative journalism affordable and accessible to media organizations throughout Germany."